turingschool/curriculum/source/projects/eventmanager.markdown

   zipcode = clean_zipcode(row[:zipcode])

-  legislators = legislators_by_zipcode(zipcode)
+  legislators = legislators_by_zip_code(zipcode)

   puts "#{name} #{zipcode} #{legislators}" end
 ```

+You'll notice that we changed `unless zipcode == "00000"` into `return if zip == "00000"`.
+This is a benefit of factoring out the method.
+No more nesting!

 An additional benefit of this implementation is that it also encapsulates how we
 actually retrieve the names of the legislators.
 This is a benefit later if we
-decide on an alternative to the sunlight gem or want to introduce a level of
+decide on an alternative to the google-api gem or want to introduce a level of
 caching to prevent look ups for similar zip codes.

+###

 ## Iteration 4: Form Letters